Recovering from gastrectomy

 After surgery, you will most likely stay in the hospital overnight or until your doctor feels you are well enough to recover at home.
 It will take several weeks for your stomach to heal from the surgery, so your diet will be very different for a while as your body adjusts.
 We will be with you every step of the way to help you succeed.

 Weight loss surgery is a lifetime commitment.
 Your surgeon will recommend a schedule for visits based on your surgery and health care needs.
-Even after you reach your goal weight, your medical team will still monitor your health to be sure you stay healthy.
+Even after you reach your goal weight, your medical team will still monitor your health.

 Gastric sleeve: Long term-effects